 Error codes can pop up on your grill from time to time.
 Please refer to the owner’s manual for your grill for what may be causing the error codes.

-If the temperature is flashing on your control board screen, this means the temperature of the unit is below 150° F/65° C. It will flash like this upon startup until it is hot enough.
-It may also flash like this if the temperature has an extreme drop, indicating the fire is at risk of going out.
+If the temperature is flashing on your control board screen, this means the temperature of the unit is below 150° F/65° C. It will flash like this if the temperature has an extreme drop, indicating the fire is at risk of going out.

-In North America, all Pit Boss Pellet Grills must be plugged into a 110v outlet to function.
+In North America, all Pit Boss pellet grills must be plugged into a 110v outlet to function.
 Your grill can be used in a light rain, but since it is an electronic appliance, care must be taken to prevent any connections from being exposed to rain.
 Also, the pellets must avoid moisture.
 The lid of the hopper will protect them from a light rain, but not necessarily from heavy rain.
 Water getting into the pellets will cause them to swell, disintegrate, and later harden, causing an auger jam that will immobilize the auger.

-To ensure proper performance, we always recommend using Pit Boss or Louisiana Grills brand pellets in your grill, however, you can use other brands of pellets in the grill, if they are hardwood pellets, designed to be used in a wood pellet grill.
+To ensure proper performance, we always recommend using Pit Boss or Louisiana Grills brand pellets in your grill.
+However, you can use other brands of pellets in the grill, if they are hardwood pellets, designed to be used in a wood pellet grill.

-We recommend cleaning your grill after running 40-60 lbs of pellets through it.
+We recommend cleaning your grill after running 40-60 lbs. of pellets through it.
 To clean your grill, you can use a vacuum to remove the ash from the fire pot and bottom of the grill, scrape any grease from your flame broiler, and wipe down the grill with a light degreaser.
 Also, empty your grease bucket regularly.